ccin2p3/puppet-riemann/README.md

 ### Class riemann::hiera

 This class is responsible for automatically creating resources for the module's provided defined types.
 All defined types listed in this document will be pulled in if `use_hiera` is set to `true` (default behaviour).
-The name convention in hiera is to use the same name for the variable as the pointed type.
+The name convention is to use the same name for the variable as the pointed type.
 You can provide a prefix to the variable name.

 #### Parameters